 - This is the upfront payment you will need to pay at the start of your contract.
 The more you put in upfront, the lower your monthly payments can be.

-- If you have some funds saved up and can afford to pay more at the beginning, you can save more monthly – you will need to look at a 9-months or 12-months upfront payment.
+- If you have some funds saved up and can afford to pay more at the beginning, you can save more monthly – you will need to look at a 9-month or 12-month upfront payment.

-- If you don’t think you can afford to put too much in upfront, and would prefer you pay more monthly instead, you need to be looking at a 1-month or 3-months upfront payment.
+- If you don’t think you can afford to put too much in upfront and would prefer you pay more monthly instead, you need to be looking at a 1-month or 3-month upfront payment.

 - Now you need to consider the running costs of the vehicle.